yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

   - **Script fonts** resemble handwritten text.
 They are often used for invitations, greeting cards, and other formal documents.
 Examples of script fonts include Brush Script, Calligraphy, and Freestyle Script.
   - **Decorative fonts** are designed to be eye-catching and decorative.
 They are often used for headlines, logos, and other graphic design elements.
 Examples of decorative fonts include Comic Sans, Trajan Pro, and Papyrus.

-Fonts are used in Excel to change the style and size of text and characters in a document 1.
-Changing the font of your numbers and text in an Excel worksheet can help your document to look more appealing and, at times, make it easier for the reader to digest the information 1.
+Fonts are used in Excel to change the style and size of text and characters in a document.
+Changing the font of your numbers and text in an Excel worksheet can help your document to look more appealing and, at times, make it easier for the reader to digest the information.

 Excel provides users with a pre-selected font that they may use when creating workbooks.
 A default font can play an important role in your document’s appearance and reader comprehension